eiiko6/form-generator/README.md

 ## Lib

-This crate also provides a library so you can run the form server alongside another app.
+This crate also provides a library so you can embed the form into an axum server.
+The `app_router` function provides an axum router with provided routes.